 TRIAD is implemented by a SALT (Seniors and Law Enforcement Together) Council which may be composed of:

 - Police, sheriff, and the district attorney

 - Protective service personnel

-For information on TRIAD please contact Rachel Senecal, TRIAD Coordinator for the Northwestern District Attorney's Office at 413-586-9225.
-For more information, visit the TRIAD page on their website.
-In any emergency, call 911.
+For information on TRIAD, please contact the TRIAD Coordinator for the Northwestern District Attorney's Office at 413-586-9225.
+For more information, please visit the TRIAD page on their website.

 In any emergency, please call 911.